sjanhunen/dokimazo/papers/one-question.rst

 The Heart
 ---------

+.. sidebar:: Main Points

+   Christ taught that the heart is the source out from which everything flows.
+A heart that is filled with the spirit of Christ is like building on the rock.
+The works will weather the storm.
+If you want to serve God, it must be from the heart.

 When we think of this word, its natural for us to imagine a bodily organ that pumps blood.
 But the Hebrew words *leb* and *lebab*, which are translated *heart* in the Old Testament, literally mean the innermost part of something.
 So you will see these words used in such phrases as "the *heart* of the sea" or the "the *midst* of heaven".

 When *leb* or *lebab* are spoken of in the human context, the *heart* represents the innermost part or central part of your soul.
 Life is described, in Proverbs 4:23, as flowing out of the heart: